Cheap Eats in Reykjavik - Meals for about 1000 ISK / under 10$

 Indian food is always a good idea.
-Hraðlestin is located in a couple of places in Reykjavik and is the fast food brother to Austur Indíafélagið – a fancy, white tablecloth, gourmet Indian restaurant.
+Hraðlestin is located in a couple of places in Reykjavik and is the fast-food brother to Austur Indíafélagið – a fancy, a white tablecloth, a gourmet Indian restaurant.

-When it comes to recommendations, Thali, Chicken 65, Chicken Madras and all of the vegan options are my favourites – it’s just so good!
+When it comes to recommendations, Thali, Chicken 65, Chicken Madras and all of the vegan options are my favorites – it’s just so good!

-Located on Grandi, just a tad further out than the Old Harbour, you’ll find a collection of little restaurants, with The Coocoo’s Nest being my absolute favourite.
+Located on Grandi, just a tad further out than the Old Harbour, you’ll find a collection of little restaurants, with The Coocoo’s Nest being my absolute favorite.